ntsakonas/dxcc-planner/README.md

 Total rare DXCC reachable        : 013
 Total continent(s) reachable     :   6 [EU, NA, SA, OC, AS, AF]
 ```

 ### Finding an optimal setup
-If you do not know what would be a good setup for your location you can specify a number of headings (assuming for example that you can put up directional antennas to fixed directions) and the programme will find the beamings where the most DXCC entities are located in order to get the most coverage.
+If you do not know what would be a good antenna setup for your location you can specify a number of headings (assuming for example that you can put up directional antennas to fixed directions) and the programme will find the beamings where the most DXCC entities are located in order to get the most coverage.

 for example
 ```